python/cpython/Doc/library/pyclbr.rst

 .. function:: readmodule_ex(module, path=None)

-   Like :func:`readmodule`, but the returned dictionary, in addition to mapping class names to class descriptor objects, also maps top-level function names to function descriptor objects.
+   Like :func:`readmodule`, but the returned dictionary, in addition to mapping class names to class descriptor objects, also maps function names to function descriptor objects.
 Moreover, if the module being read is a package, the key ``'__path__'`` in the returned dictionary has as its value a list which contains the package search path.